 - Kalojire/ Kalonji/ Nigella Seed: ½ teaspoon

 - [url href="https://kitchenofdebjani.com/wp-content/uploads/2017/12/Making-Tel-Koi.jpg"][/url]

 - Tel Koi is prepared with whole Fish.
 Hence the use processed whole Koi Mach is what we need to do!

-- Take Ginger Paste, Tomato Paste, Cumin Powder, 1 tsp.
-Turmeric Powder, Red Chilli Powder, Sugar, and Salt along with 1 Tsp. of Oil and mix those to make a paste.
+- Take Ginger Paste, Tomato Paste, Cumin Powder, 1 teaspoon Turmeric Powder, Red Chilli Powder, Sugar, and Salt along with 1 teaspoon of Oil and mix those to make a paste.

-- Wash Koi Mach and marinate with 1/4 Tsp. each of Turmeric powder and Salt and also a few drops of mustard oil and leave the marinated fish for 30 minutes.
+- Wash Koi Mach and marinate with ¼ teaspoon each of Turmeric powder and Salt and also a few drops of mustard oil and leave the marinated fish for 30 minutes.

-- Now heat 3 Tbsp.
-Oil in a deep pan and sprinkle little salt and turmeric powder to the oil
+- Now heat 3 tablespoon Oil in a deep pan and sprinkle little salt and turmeric powder to the oil

 - Fry the fishes from both sides lightly.

 - Now temper remaining oil with Nigella Seed and Dry red Chilli and keep the flame low.

 - Add spice paste and start cooking in low flame for around 5 minutes or till the spices start leaving the edge of the pan.